 In accordance with the revised text of the Spanish Corporate Enterprises Act, 10% of profit must be transferred to the legal reserve each year until it represents at least 20% of share capital.
 The legal reserve may be used to increase capital in an amount equal to the portion of the balance that exceeds 10% of capital after the increase.
 Except for this purpose, until the legal reserve exceeds the limit of 20% of share capital, it can only be used to compensate losses, provided there are no other reserves available for this purpose.

-At December 31, 2022 and 2021, the Company had not fully endowed its legal reserve.
+At December 31, 2023 and 2022, the Company had not set aside the legal reserve.

 d) Other reserves